What You Need to Know About Pest Control Worker

 - Position and fasten edges of tarpaulins over building and tape vents to ensure air-tight environment and check for leaks.

-What a Pest Control Worker Should Know
+Things a Pest Control Worker Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.